Fractional Hardy-type and trace theorems for nonlocal function spaces with heterogeneous localization: Some definitions and preliminary estimates

-The following technical lemma will be very useful in the proof of Hardy-type inequality as well as the trace theorem for functions defined on stripes.
+The following technical lemma will be very useful in the {proofs of the} Hardy-type inequality {and} the trace theorem for functions defined on stripes.
 It quantifies the continuous embedding of one space into another and gives a precise comparison estimate between seminorms of the parametrized nonlocal spaces.
-Moreover, the lemma specifies the constants involved because we will need it later to clearly identify the dependence of the constant $C$ in $\vartheta$ in Theorem \ref{hardy-for-smooth}.
+Moreover, the lemma specifies the constants involved because we will need it later to clearly identify {how the constant $C$ in Theorem \ref{hardy-for-smooth} depends on $\vartheta$}.

 \begin{lem} Let $p\geq 1$, $d\geq 1$, $s\in (0, 1]$ and $ps \geq 1$.
-Then for any any $M\in (0, \infty]$, for any $\theta_{0} \in \left(0, 1\right)$ and any $\vartheta\in \left(0, \frac{\theta_{0}}{1-\theta_{0}}\right]$, we have $\mathfrak{W}^{s,p}_{\theta}(\mathbb{R}^{d}_{M^+})\subseteq \mathfrak{W}^{s,p}_{\theta_0}(\mathbb{R}^{d}_{M^+})$.
+Then for any any $M\in (0, \infty]$, for any $\theta_{0} \in \left(0, 1\right)$ and any $\vartheta\in \left(0, \frac{\theta_{0}}{1-\theta_{0}}\right]$, we have $\mathfrak{W}^{s,p}_{ {\vartheta}}(\mathbb{R}^{d}_{M^+})\subseteq \mathfrak{W}^{s,p}_{\theta_0}(\mathbb{R}^{d}_{M^+})$.
 Moreover, if $u\in \mathfrak{W}^{s,p}_{\theta}(\mathbb{R}^{d}_{M^+})$, then